skeeto/skeeto.github.com/_posts/2014-10-21-C-Object-Oriented-Programming.markdown

 };
 ~~~

-There's one function for interacting with this struct.
-It checks the
+There's one function for interacting with this struct:
-`type` and calls the correct function with the correct context.
+`filter_match()`.
+It checks the `type` member and calls the correct
+function with the correct context.

 ~~~c
 bool filter_match(struct filter *filter, const char *string)